Community organizing: Limitations to grassroots organizing

 Grassroots organizing is vulnerable, being dependent on the support of more powerful people; its goals can be easily thwarted.
 Because grassroots organizing focuses on building relationships within the community, scholars note that grassroots community organizing can be passive and depoliticizing.
 This approach to building community empowerment does not aim for a specific political or social goal.
 In other words, building relationships do not always directly confront institutions, though it might challenge an individual's views through one-on-one conversations with other individuals in the community.

 Feminist community organizing

+Feminist community organizing is a specific subset of social change work that centers around communal relationship building rather than just the acquisition of power.
+Gender structures are not neutral within social movements.
+Historically, men have been assigned to the higher, more visible aspects of movements, such as negotiating, due to the sexual division of labor carrying over into social movements.
+Because women have historically been behind the scenes during social movements, performing a kind of ‘invisible’ grassroots work, the importance of community organizing has only recently begun to be recognized.

+Feminist community organizing emphasizes an intersectional approach, aiming to empower the voices of those who have been historically marginalized, and recognizing that oppression often persists across multiple identities, creating intersecting forms of oppression.
+To take an intersectional approach, organizers pay special attention to the interactions of oppression among lines of gender, race, class, and other identities.
+This approach allows feminist community organizing to honor a much more diverse group of voices, oftentimes giving a spot to those who have been historically left out of these important conversations.

-Feminist organizing, also known as women's community organizing, is community organizing with a feminist motivation.
-The goals of feminist organizing include: increasing women's employment opportunities; improving women's physical and mental well-being; and, raising consciousness.
-Organizers prioritize raising consciousness for women to understand how their personal struggles are interconnected with societal inequalities.
+Feminist community organizing addresses a diverse set of issues, including but not limited to: sexual assault, reproductive justice, socioeconomic equality and welfare rights, and general structural and systemic inequalities.
+Organizers employ methods such as collective consciousness raising, which prioritizes raising consciousness for women to better understand how their personal struggles are interconnected with societal inequalities.
 While women have participated in grassroots organizing, the characteristics of feminism distinguish feminist organizing from other forms of grassroots organizing.